techidaily/site-facebook-clips/source/_posts/new-in-2024-the-ultimate-playbook-for-splitting-views-in-facebook-livestreams.md

 Step 7: Once you are done with your valuable information or entertainment then you can remove the stream from the internet.
 You can simply use Cross sign to remove your viewers from a stream.

-## How to Make Split-Screen Video with [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) and Upload to Facebook
+## How to Make Split-Screen Video with Wondershare Filmora

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)